suncoast-devs/cohort-xii/week-05/day-1/minesweeper/README.md

   - DONE POST /games/{id}/flag
   - DONE Take what the API gives back and put that in the state

-- Handle a game over (display something to the user)
+- DONE Handle a game over (display something to the user)

-- Handle easy/intermediate/expert
+- DONE Handle easy/intermediate/expert